GuyInGrey/VirtualComputer/README.md

 Once a gate is spawned, you can drag it around, or click and connect the Ins/Outs connections, and make circuits.

 TODO:
--Make gates spawn at center of screen rather than 0,0.
 -Implement some sort of time concept to logic, rather than current instant check system.
 -Fix bug with the menu bar not showing until you hover over it.